-Rogers is chairman and president of Creative Urban Education Inc., the governing board of Henry Ford Academy: School for Creative Studies, a charter school of art and design founded in 2009 and operated jointly by CCS and the Henry Ford Learning Institute.
-He also co-supervises Design Core Detroit which champions design-driven businesses and their role in strengthening Detroit’s economy.
-Prior to CCS, Rogers served as vice president and secretary at the New School for Social Research (now The New School).
+Rogers co-founded and serves on the governing board of Henry Ford Academy: School for Creative Studies, a K-12 school of art and design co-located with CCS’s design programs at the College’s Taubman Center.
+He also co-founded Design Core Detroit, an economic development organization within CCS, that champions design-driven businesses and their role in strengthening Detroit’s economy.
+Prior to CCS, Rogers served as vice president and secretary at the New School for Social Research (now The New School) in New York City.”

 Juanita Moore retired from the Charles H. Wright Museum of African American History in July 2018.
 You can read more about her retirement here.
 Jo Anne Mondowney, Executive Director of the Detroit Public Library, replaced her on the Jury.

 President + CEO | Charles H. Wright Museum of African American History